syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/AutoComplete-Popup.md

-> Note: The header will be shown only for the text that is saved at run time.
+N> The header will be shown only for the text that is saved at run time.
 Set AutoCompleteMode and AutoCompleteSource properties to None.